 Dentists are required to get a permit (i.e. consent) from BCCOHP before practising dentistry under a corporation name.
 We recommend obtaining professional accounting and legal advice before applying to incorporate your dental practice.
 See below for instructions on how to incorporate a dental practice.

-Complete the Application for Approval of Dental Corporation Name (PDF) and mail it or use our contact form.
+Complete the Dentist Application for Approval of Health Profession Corporation Name (PDF) and mail it or use our contact form.
 Note that the name must comply with the naming requirements outlined in the BCCOHP bylaws.
-Please allow 5-10 business days for your name approval to be processed.

 Once you receive name approval from BCCOHP, apply to the BC Corporate Registry for consent to incorporate.